eriklupander/tradfri-go/README.md

 - 2019-03-10: Initial release

 ### Compatibility
-tradfri-go has been tested against the following DTLS-enabled COAP servers:
+tradfri-go(-blind-server) has been tested against the following DTLS-enabled COAP servers:

 - IKEA Trådfri Gateway using PSK after token exchange: OK
-- Californicum COAP server on Scandium DTLS: OK

 ### Building
 Uses go modules.

     export GO111MODULE=on
     go build -o tradfri-go

+or Use a golang:1.13 docker container to build tradfri-go(-blind-server)

+    ./build.sh .

 ### PSK exchange
 The Trådfri gateway has its Pre-shared key (PSK) printed on the bottom sticker.
 However, that PSK is only used for making an initial exchange where you specify a unique _Client_id_ and the original PSK, and you get a new PSK in return that you use for subsequent interactions with the gateway.

-_tradfri-go_ supports this operation out of the box using the following command:
+_tradfri-go(-blind-server)_ supports this operation out of the box using the following command:

     > ./tradfri-go --authenticate --client_id=MyCoolID --psk=TheKeyAtTheBottomOfYourGateway --gateway_ip=<ip to your gateway>